openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 A *static* method in an interface body can be explicitly declared *private*.

-*static* interface method calls refer to no particular object.
+*Static* interface method calls refer to no particular object.

 In contrast to default methods, *static* interface methods are not instance methods.